Go Pro

 EFAV Short Interest - Frequently Asked Questions

-Short interest is the volume of iShares MSCI EAFE Min Vol Factor ETF shares that have been sold short but have not yet been closed out or covered.
-As of May 29th, investors have sold 57,737 shares of EFAV short.
-0.09% of iShares MSCI EAFE Min Vol Factor ETF's shares are currently sold short.
+Short interest is the volume of iShares MSCI EAFE Min Vol Factor ETF shares that have been sold short but have not yet been covered or closed out.
+As of June 15th, traders have sold 108,477 shares of EFAV short.
+0.17% of iShares MSCI EAFE Min Vol Factor ETF's shares are currently sold short.
 Learn More on iShares MSCI EAFE Min Vol Factor ETF's current short interest.

 Short selling EFAV is an investing strategy that aims to generate trading profit from iShares MSCI EAFE Min Vol Factor ETF as its price is falling.
-EFAV shares are trading down $0.08 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 A short squeeze for iShares MSCI EAFE Min Vol Factor ETF occurs when it has a large amount of short interest and its stock increases in price.
 This forces short sellers to cover their short interest positions by buying actual shares of EFAV, which in turn drives the price of the stock up even further.